phalcon-orphanage/docs/en/api/Phalcon_View.rst

     <?php

-    //Render the view related to the controller only
+    // Render the view related to the controller only
      $this->view->setRenderLevel(Phalcon_View::LEVEL_VIEW);

 **setMainView** (unknown $viewPath)